-Take care when touching range, to minimize the possibility of burns, always be certain that the controls are in the OFF position and that it is cool before attempting to clean the range.
+Take care when touching the range in order to minimize the possibility of burns; always be certain that the controls are in the OFF position and that it is cool before attempting to clean the range.

 Clean with caution.
 If a wet sponge or cloth is used to wipe spills on a hot surface, be careful to avoid steam burns.
 Some cleaners can produce noxious fumes if applied to a hot surface.